10 Best Study Desks for Students

 Standard desk height is 28 to 30 inches, which works for most people between 5’4″ and 6’0″.
 If you’re outside that range, consider a height-adjustable desk or use a monitor riser and keyboard tray to get the ergonomics right.

-Your elbows should be at roughly 90 degrees when typing, and the top of your screen should be at eye level.
+Elbows should be at roughly 90 degrees when typing, and the top of the screen should be at eye level.
 Bad desk height leads to neck strain, shoulder tension, and wrist problems over time.
-As a student who studies for hours daily, getting this right now saves you pain later.
+For students who study for hours daily, getting this right early prevents pain down the road.
 Pair your desk with a good chair.
 A desk chair with back support makes a bigger difference than most people expect.
-For full home office setup advice, check our dedicated guide.
+For full home office setup advice, check the dedicated guide.

 Mobility and Floor Protection